Women in South Korea: Education

-In 1983 more women—51.8%—were employed in rural areas than in urban areas—37.9 percent.
-Most of the women working in rural areas were over the age of thirty, as young females (and males) tended to move to, and seek employment in, cities and industrial areas.

-Official South Korean statistics indicated that 43.6% of women were in the workforce by 1988.
-Prospects for lower-class women, however, were frequently grim.
-In some cases, they were obliged to become part of the "entertainment industry" in order to survive economically.
-According to one estimate, brothels, bars, massage parlors, discos, and what are known as "Taiwan style" barbershops (that is, those often employing a greater number of masseuses than barbers) employed as many as 1 million women, though not all were prostitutes.
-This underworld of abuse and exploitation had begun to be criticized and exposed by women's activists.

 In today's South Korean society, the Constitution ensures equal access to education for women and also eliminates any discrimination regarding receiving education based on gender.
 In 1970, the literacy rate was 87.6%.
 In addition, according to 2002 estimates, the literacy rate increased to 97.9%; 96.6% of women and 99.2% of men are literate.
 According to 2008 estimates, there is approximately a 99% enrolment rate for both elementary school and middle school.
 The enrolment rate for high school is at approximately 96.6%.
-This means that almost 99% of the current South Korean women have access to primary and secondary education.